Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 8. Search for a graph there among collateral outputs.\
 If fail, read errors, debug (mentally), and go to step&nbsp;(2).

-As you can see, the motivation was so high that most had success from the first run but not me.
+The motivation was so high (as you can see) that most had succeeded in the first approach but not me.
 Between (4) and (5) a fellow disciple intruded: shuffling my deck unnoticed.
 A lesson learned about data security.

 ## 🚧 Footnote.
 The best storage ?